Resources

 • GMAT Cost: $275 in the United States (varies by location)

-• GMAT Length: Approximately three hours and seven minutes
+• GMAT Length: Approximately two hours and 15 minutes

-• GMAT Sections: Test-takers choose the order in which they take the four sections:
+• GMAT Sections: The GMAT Focus Edition has three sections, and test-takers choose the order in which they take them:

 • Test-takers receive an unofficial score immediately after completing the test and have the option to keep or cancel the score.